manux32/7dtdSdxMods/Manux_WorkingOvenAndSink/README.md

 Or, depending of the order in which SDX deploys the mods, you may need to modify that line in the other mods to include: *```gasCan,plumbingKit,ovenKit```*.
 Or put everything in both to be safe. :smiley:

 The reason ```gascan``` is there is because my [Miner Robot](Manux_MinerRobot) mod needs it, and it gets deployed before this one.
 I included it here, so that it is still there when you deploy both mods.
-Mods deploy in alphabetical order of their root folder from what I understand.
+Mods deploy in alphabetical order of the mods root folders from what I understand.
 Sadly, SDX is not yet capable of inserting additional items in a multi-item string, it can only set the whole value to a new value.